David-dbd/ft_minitalk/README.md

 Waits for confirmation after each character to continue.

 Terminates communication by sending an EOT (End Of Transmission) signal.

-<h2>📚 Theory Context </h2>

-What are signals?
-In UNIX systems, a signal is a way for processes to send notifications or interrupts to each other.
-Each signal has a numeric code and can be intercepted and handled via a signal handler.
-For this project:

-<em>SIGUSR1 → treated as 1</em>

-<em>SIGUSR2 → treated as 0</em>

-💡 Since signals are asynchronous, the moment one is received, it interrupts the flow of the program, jumping to the signal handler immediately — even if you're in the middle of another function.

-Signal Handlers
-Using sigaction() in the server, signals are caught and processed bit-by-bit.
-Once 8 bits are collected, they're decoded and printed as characters.

 <h2>🧠 Project Logic </h2>